Ruth Foundation for the Arts (RDK Foundation)

 Foundation-Specific Insights

-1. Artist-Centered Philosophy The foundation's flagship program deliberately places artists—not administrators or program officers—as the decision-makers.
-Executive Director Karen Patterson emphasizes that "artists are more enmeshed in a community than you may realize."
-Organizations should demonstrate genuine, sustained impact on individual artists' creative practices.
+1. Artist-Centred Philosophy The foundation's flagship programme deliberately places artists—not administrators or programme officers—as the decision-makers.
+Executive Director Karen Patterson emphasises that "artists are more enmeshed in a community than you may realise."
+Organisations should demonstrate genuine, sustained impact on individual artists' creative practices.

 3. Wisconsin Special Project Grants Priorities The foundation explicitly funds projects demonstrating: